eslint/rfcs/designs/2022-community-eslint-org/README.md

 like extracting common functionality into a separate package, minimum Node & ESLint target, how to handle disputes between maintainers, ...
-Having a channel for each separate package would maybe be a good idea as well, so the community has a change to ask questions to the maintainers as well.
+Having a channel for each separate package would maybe be a good idea as well, so the community has a chance to ask questions to the maintainers as well.

 ### What should be the role of the ESLint team?